HL7/fhir-saner/input/pagecontent/hospital_capacity_examples.md

 #### Cook County, Illinois and Rhode Island Hospitals
-The organizations and locations referenced in this data set exist in the real world, but the measure report data included for those is all test data, and is not related to any actual events occuring in real life.
+The organizations and locations referenced in this data set exist in the real world, but the measure report data included for those is all test data, and is not related to any actual events occurring in real life.

 This data can be be used to prepopulate a FHIR Server to support test cases for the Measure Consumer, and Measure Source actors, and the Measure Intermediary actors.